thegetty/provenance-research/content/intro.md

 {% endaccordion %}

-{% accordion '## The 1970 UNESCO Convention and Guidelines for Provenance Research' %}
+{% accordion '## The 1970 UNESCO Convention and Guidelines for Provenance Research' '' 'open' %}

 Newspaper exposés from the 1960s to the early 2000s brought to public attention the rampant market for Mediterranean antiquities and the looting that often fueled it,[^25] and Marlowe’s approach is rooted in a rigorous concern not only for the intellectual consequences of the antiquities trade but also for its material effects.
 Fundamental in this regard is the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property,[^26] which is discussed in detail both by [Brian Rose](/1/) and by [Stephen Clark and Stephen Urice](/3/) in this volume.
 For present purposes, we note that while 1970 is now established in museum policies and professional guidelines as an important line in the sand when assessing provenance information, the date may have only limited significance.
 Ratification and implementation of the UNESCO Convention varies by country (in the United States, the Convention on Cultural Property Implementation Act was only passed in 1982 and signed into law in 1983), and even if 1970 is seen as a watershed moment for acknowledging the need to protect cultural heritage, there had long been calls for the recognition of the consequences of looting, particularly in regional newspapers and by concerned archaeologists.[^27] Furthermore, archaeologically rich countries have invoked national patrimony laws that substantially predate 1970 in making claims for restitution (see [Rose](/1/), in this volume), while a recent collection of essays on the fate of Mediterranean antiquities during World War II highlights the need to determine an object’s whereabouts between 1933 and 1945.[^28]